Makrine/autoLoginNS/README.md

 # WARNING
 **Please read about [Rate Limits](https://www.nationstates.net/pages/api.html#ratelimits)** **If you add too many nations you may get banned for 15 min for sending too many requests.
-I am currently working on this rate limit**
+I am currently working on this rate limit.**

+**See updates bellow**

+# Rate Limits

+1/10/2021 - On Linux the script takes 1-1.71 seconds to log into ONE nation.
+Which means in 30 seconds it can log into 17-30 nations.